starjardin/VanillaJS-Birthday-app/readme.md

 1. One major point of doing this app was to endure and familiarize myself with array methodes such as `map` `filter` and `find`

-1. After just having learned `fetch`, we did this app and it was a big opportunity to practice fetch as weell.
+1. After just having learned `fetch`, we did this app and it was a very nice opportunity to practice fetch.

+1. Some styles are buit off bootsrap, Sometimes bootsrap is very nice because it is very responsive, that is why I used it here.
+I am style practicing using it as well and it never is a bad idea to try new things, at least for me.